Skip to Content

 Each week of summer camp will have themed daily activities that are science/nature based that also include a daily nature journal prompt and a take-home craft.

-*Disclosure: I work for them managing their social media and content strategy during the school year.
+*Disclosure: I used to work managing their social media & content strategy from September 2017 through May 2023 during the school year.

 #2 – Environmental Nature Center in Newport Beach – Camps are split into different age groups.
 Little Naturalists Camp is for preschoolers age 4.
 Nature Adventure Camp is for ages 5-8 and campers ages 9-13 get Science Explorer Camp.
 This year’s themes are: Legends & Lore, Nature Detectives, California Adventures, Amazing Animals, Planet Protectors, Nature Creativity, Science Superstars, and Plant Power.

-#3 – Pacific Marine Mammal Center in Laguna Canyon.
+#3 – Camp Pinniped is returning Summer 2025 since the center is undergoing renovations during 2024.
+Pacific Marine Mammal Center in Laguna Canyon.
 Camps are in July and August.
 Camp Pinniped for 8 to 12 year olds is held at the Pacific Marine Mammal Center on Laguna Canyon Road for M-Th and then Fridays are at an off-site location.
 “Campers learn how our animal care team rehabilitates our seal and sea lion patients through a series of mock activities including weighing fish, preparing fish smoothies, cleaning pens and learning the art of marine mammal rescue.”

 The program for 15-17 year olds is a Marine Mammal Rehabilitation and Research Lab that runs only in the month of June on M-F from 8am-2pm.

-#4- Sea and Sage Audubon Summer Nature Day Camps at San Joaquin Wildlife Sanctuary (Registration open now.) – These camps sell out quickly!
-These very popular camps are for the 7-9 year olds in Beginning Bird Camp and 10-12 year olds in Coastal Bird Camp.
-Older campers (12-15 year olds) will be able to take Advanced Bird Camp I and Advanced Bird Camp II.
+#4- Sea and Sage Audubon Summer Nature Day Camps at San Joaquin Wildlife Sanctuary (Registration opened February 1st.) – These camps sell out quickly!
+These very popular camps are for the 7-8 year olds in Fledgling Bird Camp (introduces youngsters to familiar backyard birds and birds of freshwater marshes), 9-10 year olds in Marsh Bird Camp (covers all aspects of marsh bird life), and 11-12 year olds in Coastal Bird Camp (focuses on shorebirds of freshwater and saltwater marshes).
+Older campers (13-16 year olds) will be able to take Advanced Bird Camp which “explores more advanced topics, specific bird families, and habitats.”
 Check the dates to make sure they work with your schedule.
+2024 Registration Flyer.

-#5 – Starr Ranch Junior Biologists Summer Camp for kids ages 8 to 16 researching wild animals and their habitats.
+#5 – Starr Ranch Junior Biologists Summer Camp for kids ages 8 to 16 to “join the Starr Ranch scientific team to experience how biologists study wild animals and their habitats.”
 There is an email address listed to contact for more information.

 The city also offers “Wilderness Survival Camp” for 12-15 year olds.
 “Campers learn how to build shelters, hone their archery skills, and learn basic first aid in these weeks of survival fun!”
-The Wilderness Survival Camps have themes with Wilderness Survival as the focus in these different environments: Desert Terrain, Jungle Terrain, and Swamp Terrain.
+The Wilderness Survival Camps have themes with Wilderness Survival as the focus in these different environments: Desert Terrain, Jungle Terrain, Mountain Terrain, and Wetlands Terrain.

-Registration is already open on the City recreation site.
+Registration is already open on the City recreation site, the registration link will take you to 2024.
 Go ahead and click the online registration links on their page and it will bring you to the right place.

-• Forest Kindergarten Camp (3-6 year olds with parent/caregiver)
+• Forest Kindergarten Camp – 4-day camp (3-6 year olds with parent/caregiver)

 #8 – Ocean Institute has incredible camps for ages 5-17 which include time on boats and lots of marine science and research.
 Also options for high school students to be involved in the Counselors-in-Training Program.
 Registration discount for Ocean Institute members.
-General Public Registration began March 20, 2023.
+General Public Registration begins March 18, 2024.
+Themes and camp names are based on ages: Sea Squirts (ages 5-6), Neptune’s Mysteries (ages 6-7), Buccaneer Adventures (ages 7-8), Ocean Discovery (ages 8-9), Shipwreck Hunters (ages 9-11), Coastal Explorers (ages 11-13), and Marine Science Internship Academy (ages 14-17).
+As of April 3, 2024 — there are still spaces available in all programs.

 Ocean Institute crab